 - a.
 A research blog in Blackboard, requiring posts approximately weekly during the course in which you reflect on the research process and discuss assigned course readings.
-These will be due on Tuesdays at noon.
 More details are available in Blackboard.
 Up to 15 points. - b.
 Individual assignments as indicated in the class schedule.
 These include a literature review assignment, practice using the methods we discuss, and certification in research ethics, among others.
 Up to 20 points. - c.
 Zoom sessions will occur every week; students will earn points for participating in Zoom sessions, including asking and answering questions, responding to polls, and completing group assignments.
 Students who do not attend Zoom sessions will be unable to make up the missed participation opportunities, but will be given the option of completing group assignments on their own.
 Up to 20 points. - d.
 Video quizzes involving questions embedded within assigned course videos.
 Up to 15 points.